-From the presidential monuments in Washington, DC to the Dreamers Resource Center in Texas, my certainty was reaffirmed that when youth have the freedom to decide what to do with their time and their bodies, there is peace.
+From the monuments in Washington, DC to the Dreamers Resource Center in Texas, my certainty was reaffirmed that when youth have the freedom to decide what to do with their time and their bodies, there is peace.

 This month, I spent a week at the Mexico-Guatemala border with colleagues from WOLA – a SIF grantee since 2012.
 We wanted to talk with migrants, humanitarian workers and officials about the current conditions for those migrating to the United States.